Toxic Slime: Young Thug Claims He’s Been Single For Two Years After Ex-Fiancee Blasts Breakup

 “F*ck out my mentions, if you support anything other than my happiness f*ck off and unfollow me,” she explained.
 “Ppl that go out they way to show other ppls flaws to make themselves look better scare me.”

 Karlae and Thugger got in engaged in 2015, but the couple ran into a similar rift within their relationship in 2017 following accusations that the “Stoner” rapper had been cheating.
-The couple was able to work things out but now, it looks like things have fallen apart now.
+The couple was able to work things out but now, it looks as if their relationship is on the rocks.

-She has not responded publicly to his claim he’s been single for the past two years.
+Jerrika has not responded publicly to his claim that he’s been single for the past two years.
 SMH.

 What do you think about this situation?